Freshening Up 17 Jun 2021

 Random projects that might be interesting to others:

-• Gestalt - Helpers to mock return values from Application.get_env/3 or System.get_env/1 in tests.
+- Gestalt - Helpers to mock return

-• Medic - Support scripts and a runner for checks (with suggested remedies) to help set up a project for development.
+in tests. - Medic - Support scripts and a runner for checks (with suggested remedies) to help set up a project for development.

-• AbsintheGraphqlWS - A custom WebSocket transport to handle GraphQL subscriptions using the GraphQL over WebSockets protocol
+- AbsintheGraphqlWS - A custom WebSocket transport to handle GraphQL subscriptions using the GraphQL over WebSockets protocol

-• Geometrics - Shims, helpers, and event handlers to get OpenTelemetry working in a Phoenix app, with traces propagating into JavaScript.
+- Geometrics - Shims, helpers, and event handlers to get OpenTelemetry working in a Phoenix app, with traces propagating into JavaScript.

-• Honcho - foreman, but in Elixir.
+- Honcho - foreman, but in Elixir.